tuongv-1736461/Machine-Learning-projects/Eigenfaces/README.md

 #### Correlation matrix

-This assignment demonstrated how the correlation matrix can be used to analyze relationships among images.
+This project demonstrated how the correlation matrix can be used to analyze relationships among images.
 The plots of the correlation matrix in parts a and c revealed that the diagonal elements corresponded to the variance measures and were represented by the lightest color, whereas off-diagonal values were darker, indicating lower correlation.
 In part b, we used the correlation matrix to identify the most and least correlated images.
 Specifically, the image pairs with the highest and lowest correlation values were found by examining the maximum and minimum off-diagonal elements of the correlation matrix.
 These results demonstrate the usefulness of the correlation matrix for exploring relationships between variables in complex datasets.

 #### Comparison of Eigenvectors and Principal Component Directions
 The results obtained from part (d) and part (e) indicate that the first six eigenvectors with the largest magnitude eigenvalue of the matrix Y = X*X.T are equivalent to the first six principal component directions of the SVD of the matrix X. This was confirmed by comparing the output and computing the norm of difference of the absolute values between the eigenvector with the largest magnitude eigenvalue and the first principal component directions of the SVD of the matrix X. The similarity between the two sets of vectors suggests that they capture the same underlying structure in the data.
 This observation is consistent with the theory of principal component analysis, which states that the eigenvectors of the covariance matrix (in this case, Y) correspond to the principal axes of variation in the data, while the SVD provides an alternative method for computing these vectors.